kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Group Max**:
 The new maximum group sequence, or 0 if there is no update.
 This value MUST NOT be larger than prior SUBSCRIBE or SUBSCRIBE_UPDATE messages.

+If the Min and Max are updated, the publisher SHOULD reset any blocked streams that are outside the new range.

 ## INFO